anon-blue/anon.blue/README.txt

   How de ;;;;;;; ;;; ;;;;;;; :::  - ， - 〜 - 〜 -  ::  -   -  ### @@ .. @@@@@@@@@@
 @@@@@ @@@@@：;;;;;;; ;; ;;;;;;;;;;;;;;;; ;;;;;：; ~~~~〜 - 〜，＃@@@@，@@@@@@@@@@@@@@@@
 @@@@ @@＃：;;;; ;;;;;;; ; ;;;;;;; ;;;;;;;;;;;：~~~~  -  ~~：AA AAA hsjkdahksdkjshadk
-hasaaa AAAAAAAAAA aankjhf kweuyfruewyrfksdhfkjahsdfiuehafkkkmani i just want som eone to want to speand time with eme. i have a need to ishasdfasdf  dasfasdf
+hasaaa AAAAAAAAAA aankjhf kweuyfruehey you pickachuiuehafkkkmani i just want som eone to want to speand time with eme. i have a need to ishasdfasdf  dasfasdf
                                                    khsdkgjsadj GL; askjxiaoxiaox
 iaoxiaoxi aoxiaox iaoxiaoxi奥西一个oxiaoxiaoxiaoxiaoxiaoxiaoxi ## @@ ##，~~~~~：;;;;：@